erinfm/weather-app-js/README.md

 ```

 ### Create config.js
-To use, create config.js file containing the following:
+To use, first create config.js file containing the following:

 ```
 const config = {